elfalem/Leaflet.curve/README.md

 						[48.40003249610685,28.564453125000004],'Z'],
 					{color:'red',fill:true}).addTo(map);
 ```
-### Requirements
+### Notes
-* This plugin is based on Leaflet version 1.0.0.
+* This plugin is based on Leaflet version 1.1.0.
 * SVG rendering is best supported.
-Basic Canvas rendering is possible but animations won't work.
+Canvas rendering is also possible.
 * Browser and device compatibility testing is very limited.

 ### API